 A smaller aperture allows you to capture a deeper depth of field in your image, meaning everything in the foreground and the background will be equally sharp and in focus.

-You definitely want smaller aperture so everything in your seascape photos is crisp and clear.
+You definitely want a smaller aperture so everything in your seascape photos is crisp and clear.

 Since you’ll be working in close proximity with elements like ocean water and sand/debris, having proper weather protection is important.